Vaibhavbasidoni/-Assignment-Submission-Portal/README.md

 - For any "Module not found" errors, try deleting the node_modules folder and running npm install again.
 - If you get authentication errors in Postman, ensure you're using the correct and up-to-date token in the Authorization header.

-Security Notes:
-- Never commit your .env file to version control.
-- In a production environment, ensure you're using HTTPS and have proper security measures in place.

 API Endpoints: